software-students-fall2023/1-specification-exercise-artwork/README.md

 Estimation of effort: Hard

 Acceptance criteria:
+- Users can view the artworks all over the city using their camera through the “View” tab.
-- When clicked on artworks, it will be followed by a description provided by the artist to understand more about the art piece.
+- When clicked on artworks, it will be followed by a description and profile of the artist to understand more about the art piece.
 - The app provides an intuitive and user-friendly interface for navigating and viewing AR art while walking around the city.
 - Users can add artists they like to the ‘Saved Artists’ section under their profile; they can see more of these artists’ works and get notified when they publish new art.
+- Users can share art on different social media platforms to further have discussions with their friends, and develop better connections to the community.

-### User story #3: As a college student in NYC, I want to share the art I see with my friends so that I can have interesting conversations with them.
+### User story #3: As a college student in NYC, I want to save the artworks I see and share them with my friends so that I can have interesting conversations with them.

 Estimation of effort: Medium

 Acceptance criteria:
 - Users should be able to save the art to their personal “Gallery” tab.
-- The app allows users to easily share specific pieces or their entire gallery on various social media and messaging platforms.
+- The app allows users to easily share specific pieces or their entire gallery on various social media platforms.
 - Users can also share profiles of their favorite artists with friends.

 ### User story #4.
-As a user of the AR app, I expect to receive approximate location information for artworks rather than precise coordinates.
-This way, I will need to explore and walk around the city to discover the art, making the experience more interactive and engaging.
-The app should replicate the exploration aspect of games like Pokemon Go, but with art as the focus.
+As a user of the AR app, I expect to receive the location information for artworks for me to go and explore the artworks throughout the city.

 Estimation of effort: Medium
-> Note: Hard if there is an in-app map.

 Acceptance criteria:
-- The app has two modes; Adventure mode and Regular mode.
-Where regular mode allows the user to find precise locations of artwork, however, adventure mode provides an approximate location for artworks, giving users a general area to explore rather than precise coordinates.
-- Users can use this information to navigate and find art within the city.
+- The app offers the “Explore” tab, the user can see all artworks/events nearby them.
+- They can also use a filter to explore specific searches for pieces of artwork or events hosted by users or the company.
+- When selecting an artwork/event, they are provided with a description and details, the artist/owners and the art’s location (maps link included).

 ### User story #5.
 As a user interested in adding variety to my daily routine, I want the app to send me notifications encouraging me to step outside and search for artworks.